Scroll to top

 TW Fertility Centre - June 25, 2021 - 0 comments

-What Is LGBTQ+ Fertility?
+What is LGBTQ+ Fertility?

 LGBTQ+ fertility applies to same-sex, non-binary, and transgender couples that want to have a child.
 Canada’s Assisted Human Reproduction Act protects LGBTQ+ couples seeking treatments at private clinics, such as our clinic in North York.
 At our fertility centre and others across the country, you can explore the methods of conceiving children that offer the best chances of success.

-What Are the Types of LGBTQ+ Fertility Treatments?
+What are the Types of LGBTQ+ Fertility Treatments?

 Surrogacy: With this process, gestational carriers, or a woman contracted to carry the pregnancy, helps bring the baby to term.
 Females can use their own eggs.
 Males must seek an egg donor.
 Using a gestational carrier is quite common with same-sex male couples.